 Recently, the American Cancer Society (ACS) and the American Society of Clinical Oncology (ASCO) issued breast cancer survivorship care guidelines.
 Published in the Journal of Clinical Oncology and in CA: A Journal for Clinicians, the guidelines were developed to enhance the quality of clinical follow-up care for patients who have completed active treatment for breast cancer.
 The ACS/ASCO guideline expert panel looked at more than 1,000 scientific articles and studies and included 237 as the evidence base.
 Recommendations provided in the guideline are based on current evidence in the literature and expert consensus opinion.

 “It’s important that physicians are aware of this document so that they can use it as a tool in patient care,” says Corinne R. Leach, PhD, MS, MPH, who chaired the guideline writing group.
 Since the document was released, ACS has developed both a digital application for the survivorship care guidelines for clinicians as well as an online patient self-management tool.
-The clinician app is available on iTunes while the patient self-management tool can be accessed at https://smokefree.gov/springboard.
+The ASCO Guidelines App is available for download, while the patient self-management tool can be accessed at https://smokefree.gov/springboard.

 “The ACS/ASCO document builds on and goes beyond recommendations from previous guidelines by providing comprehensive, holistic recommendations that are specific to post-treatment breast cancer clinical care,” explains Dr. Leach.
 She adds that this information is especially important because many survivors will continue to be at risk for disease recurrence and complications from their breast cancer treatment.